minio/docs/source/operations/install-deploy-manage/upgrade-minio-operator.rst

       The following procedure upgrades the MinIO Operator using the :mc:`kubectl minio <kubectl minio init>` plugin.

-      If you installed the Operator using :ref:`helm <minio-k8s-deploy-operator-helm>`, use the :guilabel:`Upgrade using Helm` instructions instead.
+      If you installed the Operator using :ref:`Helm <minio-k8s-deploy-operator-helm>`, use the :guilabel:`Upgrade using Helm` instructions instead.

       1. *(Optional)* Update each MinIO Tenant to the latest stable MinIO Version.